davidppineiro/davidppineiro.github.io/_pages/about.md

 I am broadly interested in convex optimization and its applications to control, machine learning, and energy systems.

 I hold a Bachelor's in Energy Engineering from the University of Vigo and a Master's in Sustainable Energy from NTNU.
 I have done research stays at MIT with Professor <a href="https://web.mit.edu/braatzgroup/index.html">Richard Braatz</a> and at Stanford with Professor <a href="https://web.stanford.edu/~boyd/">Stephen Boyd</a>.
-I am also a recepient of a postgraduate fellowship from “la Caixa” Foundation.
+I am also a recipient of a postgraduate fellowship from “la Caixa” Foundation.